Eagle’s Rest Road

 20 miles of this

-The afore-mentioned climb begins immediately.
-It’s long, uninterrupted, and steep (4 miles, often 10-12%), and made more difficult by the chipseal surface.
-When it’s over, the hard work of the ride is done.
-You will roll up and down along the one and only road until the one tricky spot in the ride: at about 8 miles down Eagle’s Rest (about 12 miles from Dexter), you reach a fork, and you must go R, though L looks like the primary road (see photo below).
-Left fork goes down, right fork goes up—you did it right if you’re climbing after the split.
+At 8 mi. you hit a false summit.
+At 9.6 mi. you hit the real summit.
+At this point the hard work of the ride is done.
+You roll up and down until mi.
+11.7 mi., the one tricky spot in the ride: you reach a fork, and you must go R, though L looks like the primary road (see photo below).
+Left fork goes down, right fork goes up—you did it right if you’re climbing (briefly) after the split.
+My Garmin marked the new road as “Development Road 512,” but I’ve never seen that name anywhere else.

 This is the fork--go R